-BI Helper follows a three-stage process to configure Power BI reports for bursting and distribution.
-These stages are — Schedule, PDF, and Email.
+BI Helper follows a three-step process to generate and distribute Power BI reports — Schedule, PDF and Email.
 The detailed steps are as follows:

 - Log in to BI Helper https://app.bihelper.tech and create a new job in the User Jobs tab by clicking on the large ‘+’ icon.

 - Click on the Edit icon (orange pen) below the new job, to go to the Schedule tab.
 Enter the job name, frequency and start date and time.

 - Select Save & Next to go to the PDF tab.
 Click on ‘Sign in with Microsoft’, and enter your Microsoft credentials to log in to Power BI Service.

 - You can now view in this page the Power BI workspaces and reports/dashboards to which you have access.
 Select the report you wish to distribute.

 - Set the ‘Filter Input Mode’ to Manual and select a reporting period from the dropdown.

 - Define the report slicers — District Manager and Date.
 Enter the slicer values for which the reports are to be run in the table in the PDF tab.

 BI Helper supports slicers set up on the first page of a Power BI report.
 Slicer names must follow the format: <Slicer Title><><Table Name>/<Column Name>.
 BI Helper identifies slicers using the Title field defined in the slicer formatting options.

 Defining the District Manager slicer: In the image below, District Manager (slicer title) uses the DM column in the Store table.
 So the slicer is to be named District Manager<>Store/DM.